 Jewish

-Although many baritone and bass singers have attempted their own renditions, none have surpassed the depth and emotion that Cohen himself brought to the track in 1984.
+While many baritone and bass singers have recorded their own versions, none have quite captured the intensity and soul that Cohen conveyed.
+His warm, gravelly bass voice lent an unmatched authenticity to the song.

 Recommended: